 - You discover additional clinical findings in the course of treatment, which are somehow similar to the original treating condition

 - You are treating a patient with a chronic condition, and you do not look at the patient occasionally

 The therapy cap was planned as a provisional solution to regulate Medicare costs and was announced as part of the Balanced Budget Act (BBA) of 1997.
 Despite a long-term force to cancel the cap, Congress lasted to renew the cap every year from its establishment.
 In 2018, the hard cap was canceled and substituted with a soft cap, which is known as the annual threshold amount.
 As a result of this, therapists keep track of the progress of their patients toward the threshold every year.

 During the same treatment period, if you offer two distinct services you may require to apply Modifier 59 to inform that payment should be done separately for both services.

 This modifier is a part of the automatic therapy cap exceptions process.
 If the patient is reached to the therapy cap to continue treatment and you think it is medically required for the patient then your reasons for continuing therapy can be documented by attaching KX modifier.

-If you declare an ABN because you think that specific services are not reasonable and medically required, then GA modifier should be incorporated to the claim to indicate that you have an ABN on file.
+If you declare an ABN because you think that specific services are not reasonable and medically required, then the GA modifier should be incorporated into the claim to indicate that you have an ABN on file.

-Patients should sign an Advance Beneficiary Notice of Noncoverage (ABN) in order to offer Medicare patients with services that you consider are not covered by Medicare or not required medically.
+Patients should sign an Advance Beneficiary Notice of Noncoverage (ABN) in order to offer Medicare patients services that they consider are not covered by Medicare or not required medically.
 This means that the patient will bear the financial cost of treatment if claims are declined by Medicare.